Ada-C6/weekly-learning-goals/weekly-learning-goals/week-10.md

 ### Foundation
 - Understand the problem solved by the Foundation CSS framework
-- Lay out a web page using the Foundation
+- Style a web page using the Foundation